omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 You’ll need something that can take the raw video and get it into your camera with low latency.
 To learn more about this, Jason Yee [has a great explanation](https://docs.google.com/document/d/1PjocFpojp771gmmn22JcApPj-Sc_RqAKWvpXTIhz-aU/edit).

 * [Elgato Camlink 4k](https://www.amazon.com/gp/product/B07K3FN5MR/ref=as_li_tl?ie=UTF8&tag=rubick-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07K3FN5MR&linkId=54c5381236996362db5fe541f4f8dd80).
-I tried this, but it stopped working.
-In December 2021, I purchased it again, and it seems to have addressed two of the main issues I was having.
+I'm on my second or third Camlink.
+The first time I tried it, it stopped working after a short while.
+In December 2021, I purchased it again, and it seems to have addressed two of the main issues I was having (with the video feeds cutting out).
 The whole setup is more reliable again.
 Crossing fingers it won't stop working again like it did before.
-* I used a cheap HDMI video capture device that Jason recommended.
-I used it for about two years.
-It was only $10 instead of $130.
-I wondered if was is the source of flaky behavior, and it turns out it was.
+* For two years, I used a cheap HDMI video capture device Jason Yee recommended.
+It was only $10 and worked fine.
 It did give a slight red tint to the image.
-I was okay with that.
 However, it’s no longer available on Amazon, so you’ll need to find some other option.

 ## Cables and such